What is a Terminal Degree?

 This is often true when there are no doctoral degrees available.
 For example, according to the American Library Association (ALA), a master's degree in librarianship (such as a Master of Library and Information Science) is the appropriate terminal degree for a professional librarian.

 Artists who have completed graduate studies in creative fields such as visual or performing arts, writing, photography or filmmaking might have a Master of Fine Arts (MFA).
-While it's possible to earn a PhD in some of these fields, Benjamin Nugent, the director of SNHU's Mountainview Low-Residency MFA, said the MFA is still considered the terminal program in disciplines such as creative writing.
+While it's possible to earn a PhD in some of these fields, Benjamin Nugent, associate professor of English and the former director of SNHU's Mountainview Low-Residency MFA, said the MFA is still considered the terminal program in disciplines such as creative writing.

 "Pursuing a PhD in Creative Writing is not the norm, the way it is in English," Nugent said.
 "Every job listing for a creative writing professorship that I see still accepts an MFA as the terminal degree required ...
 I don’t have a PhD, and neither do any of the creative writing professors I know who write fiction or creative nonfiction.
 Poets are a different story; they often attain PhDs in English.
 I also think that for creative writers interested in the methodology of teaching composition and rhetoric, a PhD in that field could be an excellent choice."